Cheiramiona regis

 Cheiramiona regis is a species of spider in the family Cheiracanthiidae.
 It is a South African endemic described from Royal Natal National Park in KwaZulu-Natal.

 Distribution

-The species is presently known only from two provinces at elevations from 1686-2985 m above sea level.
+The species is presently known only from two provinces at elevations from 1686 to 2985 m above sea level.

 Habitat

 This species is a free-living plant dweller collected from pitfall traps and under rocks in the Grassland Biome.

 Conservation

 Some more sampling is needed to determine the species' range, however it can survive in transformed habitats and is therefore listed as Least Concern.
 It is protected in Platberg Nature Reserve and Royal Natal National Park.